Clarence Odbody: In It's a Wonderful Life

-As George comes to realize the disaster that would befall all those he loves if he had not lived, he desperately desires to return to his life, even though it means he would be going to jail.
+As George comes to realize the disaster that would befall all those he loves if he had never lived, he desperately desires to return to his life, even though it means he would be going to jail.
 George is then restored to his previous life, a life which he now enthusiastically embraces.
 He returns to his home, where all his family and friends are gathering to give George whatever is needed to make up for what Mr. Potter stole, culminating in an advance of $25,000 from his wealthy industrialist friend Sam Wainwright.
-Clarence gives George his copy of The Adventures of Tom Sawyer.
-A bell on the family Christmas Tree rings, signifying that Clarence has finally won his wings.
+Clarence hides his copy of The Adventures of Tom Sawyer on the tree where George will find it first.
+The dedication reads "Thanks for the wings!" whereupon a bell on the family Christmas Tree rings, signifying the feat.

 In Clarence

 In the 1990 film Clarence, in December 1989, Clarence again comes to Earth to assist a human, Rachel Logan, who is in need of his care.
 Asked to help her by a fellow angel, Logan's deceased husband, he assists her to again appreciate life and her children, and saves her from suicide by bringing her to heaven for a brief visit with her husband.
-During his time on Earth he also shows that he has the power to take on the looks of a human, in this case, Rachel's son Brent, whom he portrays so the boy doesn't get expelled from high school.
+During his time on Earth he also shows that he has the power to take on the looks of a human, in this case, Rachel's son Brent, whom he portrays so the boy does not get expelled from high school.